I am conservative.

 Why have I made it so that only a select audience on my social media can see my political posts?
+Why am I hesitant to somehow show the true me to everyone?
 Why do I feel the need to protect myself from the onslaught I know would come from just posting as publicly as possible?

 There’s no easy answer except for this:

 My views are deserving of as much consideration as those on the left.

 But I am so quickly dismissed as “conservative/right-wing nut job” because of my views that it is discouraging to try to have discussions anymore.

 All I have ever asked of anyone presenting their views is facts.
 Truth is the only way to make a point.
 Anyone who ever took debate classes knows that it isn’t enough to stand up there and say “this is the way I think it should be because I think this is the way it should be.”